H\"older regularity of the solution to the complex Monge-Amp\`ere equation with $L^p$ density: Introduction

-{\it Acknowledgments.} 0.3cm The paper is largely inspired to S. Kolodziej on the stream of research initiated by Bedford Taylor in 1976.
-The authors are deeply indebted to S. Kolodiej for important advice during private communications.
+{\it Acknowledgments.} 0.3cm The paper is largely inspired by S. Kolodziej on the stream of research initiated by Bedford and Taylor in 1976.
+The authors are deeply indebted to S. Kolodziej for his important advice during private communications.
+The authors are also grateful to the referee for his helpful comments.